1. What’s your story? Where are you from?

 5. Who and/or what inspires your work?

 I have different sources that are inspired by each process.
-Mostly, I start making story or describe a particular scene often begins with an event that happened to me.
-I enjoy combine ordinary subject with unusual things, so I sometimes set a background by listening to a podcast in English talking fastest speed that I barely understand, and combining only the words I understand.
+Mostly, I start making a story or describe a particular scene that often begins with an event that happened to me.
+I enjoy combine ordinary subjects with unusual things, so I sometimes set a background by listening to a podcast in English talking fastest speed that I barely understand, and combining only the words I understand.
 Other details such as interior design and objects within the illustration get a lot of hints from movies and collect data from the Internet.